Applying for a rental property

 Completing applications

-It’s a good idea to have the all of the documentation you need to apply for a rental property when you start your property search and bring copies with you when you inspect a property.
+It’s a good idea to have all of the documentation you need to apply for a rental property when you start your property search and bring copies with you when you inspect a property.
+It shows that you are serious about securing the rental property and may also increase your chance of being one of the first applicants to register interest.

 Some landlords or agents may ask you to apply online.
 If you do not have a computer or internet access, there are places where you can find free internet and Wi-Fi, such as your local library.